Last Updated on July 2, 2026 by Daniel Globe

 High-Altitude Snow Zones

 High above the island’s warm coastlines, snow shows up most reliably on Mount Etna, in the Madonie Mountains, and around elevated towns like Enna, where colder air can turn winter storms into real accumulation.
-You’ll find snowy landscapes here more often than anywhere else in Sicily, and they can feel almost rebellious against the sunlit island below.
+You’ll find snowy landscapes here more often than anywhere else in Sicily.

 | Zone | What you feel |